Hi, what do you want to do?

 Teddy Bear Crossword Puzzle

-In this teddy bear crossword puzzle worksheet, students read the 25 clues pertaining to the teddy bears and their history.
+In this teddy bear crossword puzzle learning exercise, students read the 25 clues pertaining to the teddy bears and their history.
 Students use the clues to identify the correct words that will solve the crossword puzzle.

 Curated OER